LogtalkDotOrg/logtalk3/manuals/_sources/userman/documenting.rst.txt

 the XML specification files described above, along with several sample XSL style-sheet files and sample scripts for converting XML documenting files to several formats (e.g. reStructuredText, Markdown, HTML, and PDF).
-See the ``NOTES`` file included in the directory for details.
+See the ``NOTES`` file in the tool directory for details.
 You may use the supplied sample files as a starting point for generating the documentation of your Logtalk applications.

 The Logtalk DTD file, ``logtalk_entity.dtd``, contains a reference to a user-customizable file, ``custom.ent``, which declares XML entities for